gothinkster/slim-php-realworld-example-app/readme.md

 > see [CORS](#cors) for details

 ### Controllers
-After passing through all assigned middlewares, the request will be processed by a controller.
+After passing through all assigned middleware, the request will be processed by a controller.
 > Note: You could process the request inside a closure passed as the second argument to the method defining the route.
 > For example, (the last route)[https://github.com/alhoqbani/slim-php-realworld-example-app/blob/51ef4cba018673ba63ec2f8cb210effff26aaec5/src/routes.php#L88-L95],
 which is left from the skeleton project, handles the request in a closure